Best Community Gardens and Spaces in NYC

 GrowNYC Teaching Garden at Governors Island

-This one acre urban farm is a beauty community space that aims to educate the public in all areas of urban gardening.
-Field trips and summer camp participants visit the Teaching Garden regularly.
+This one-acre urban farm is a beautiful community space that aims to educate the public in all areas of urban gardening.
+Field trips and summer camp participants visit the Teaching Garden regularly.ย

 Dorothy K McGowan Memorial Garden

-This garden contains ornamental plants, vegetable beds, an arbor, a flagstone patio, and bluestone pathways.
-The garden is used by local school children for easter egg hunts and other activities throughout the year.
+This community garden contains ornamental plants, vegetable beds, an arbor, a flagstone patio, and bluestone pathways.
+The garden is used by local schoolchildren for easter egg hunts and other activities throughout the year.ย

-If you have the desire to be a part of a movement that is important to Mother Earth, consider joining a community garden.
-This is a great way to work with your neighbors and grow produce to serve your family.
-If you do not wish to grow vegetables, it’s a great way to unwind and enjoy nature at the end of a long workday.
+If you have the desire to be a part of a movement that is important to Mother Earth, then consider joining or volunteering at a community garden.
+This is a great way to work with your neighbors and grow produce to serve your family or community.
+If you do not wish to grow vegetables, then it’s a great way to unwind and enjoy nature at the end of a long workday.ย

 You May Also Like